We’ll be updating this as more events go on sale!

 We’ve also already announced Contact Young Company’s autumn show The Starter Kit, their first ever online performance.
 Now we’ve got dates and times for you too.

 This frisky, funny and interactive show explores the ins and outs of social movements.
 It’ll take place Wednesday 4 – Saturday 7 November, with performances at 6pm and 8.30pm.
-Tickets are on sale from early October.
+Tickets are on sale now.

 What’s this?
 Our first live performance here in Contact’s building in 2020?